Torii / 鳥居

 This is a general way of worship.

-making a slight bow becomes even more gracious manners.
+One more, before you leaving here, making a slight bow becomes even more gracious manners.

 - Worship Procedure -